TOAST-DOCS/Gamebase/en/aos-initialization.md

 [Game > Gamebase > Console User Guide > Operation > Notice](./oper-operation/#notice)

+**1.5 user**

+Below is the user information who initialized Gamebase.

+* testDevice: Test device information (Forwarded when Status is in the 200s)
+    * matchingFlag: Whether the user device matches the test device set in the Gamebase console
+    * matchingTypes
+        * Type matched with the test device information
+        * Forwarded when matchingFlag is true

 #### 2. tcProduct

 AppKey of NHN Cloud linked to Gamebase: